basarat/demo-typestyle/02-mixins/script.md

-# Reuse styles using TypeStyle mixins
+# Reusable styles using TypeStyle mixins
 > TypeStyle’s style function allows you to give multiple objects as an argument.
-This provides a simple extensible reusability model.
+This provides a simple extensible reuse-ability model.
 We cover typestyle mixin and mixin creators in this lesson.
+We also demonstrate that you have the full power of JavaScript at your disposal when using TypeStyle.

 We have simple React Application that renders a div with some content to the document